zilishen/documentation/content/nms/tech-specs.md

 ### Supported Distributions

 The NGINX Agent can run on most environments.
-For the supported distributions, see the [NGINX Technical Specs](https://docs.nginx.com/nginx/technical-specs/#supported-distributions) guide.
+For the supported distributions, see the [NGINX Agent Technical Specs](https://docs.nginx.com/nginx-agent/technical-specifications/) guide.

 ### Supported Deployment Environments {#agent-environments}